-Ensuring that your son/daughter attends school every day is one of the most important things you can do to help them succeed at Corpus Christi.
+Ensuring that your son/daughter attends college every day is one of the most important things you can do to help them succeed at Corpus Christi.
 There are clearly documented links between regular attendance and attainment.
 All students should be aiming for 100% attendance and parents’ support and encouragement in achieving this is crucial.

 How parents can work to encourage excellent attendance

 We understand that on occasions students may have to miss school due to ill health.
 We ask that parents:

 - Adopt a bracing approach to illness.
 Please only keep students off college when it is absolutely necessary.